elastic/connectors/docs/DEVELOPING.md

 ### Connector Limitations

-- Currently, Lease data and Blob tier won’t be updated in the document, because the blob timestamp is not updated.
+- Currently, Lease data and Blob tier wonâ€™t be updated in the document, because the blob timestamp is not updated.
 Issue can be found [here](https://github.com/elastic/connectors-python/issues/289).
 - Files bigger than 10 MB won't be extracted.
 - Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently filtering is controlled via ingest pipelines.

 ### E2E Tests

-The framework provides a way to test ingestion through a connector against a real data source.
-This is called a functional test.
-To execute a functional test for the Azure Blob Storage connector, run the following command:
+The end to end test is usually performed by developers after the functional and system testing is completed.
+The framework allows users to test the connector end to end.
+To perform e2e test for Azure Blob Storage connector, run the following make command:
 ```shell
 $ make ftest NAME=azure_blob_storage
 ```